gvsu-cis350/base/docs/software_requirements_specification.md

 	4. Each user shall have access to the settings menu at all times.
 	5. The software’s window shall vary in size according to user settings.
 	6. Users shall be able to change their names from the player settings menu.
+	7. Users shall use the player settings menu to set the application in fullscreen mode.
 5. General
 	1. The game shall use Unity 2019.4.18f1(LTS)
 	2. Each user’s game shall connect to Photon Fixed Region ID “US”.